sǒ translates as to bathe, to cleanse… sǒ bàtú would be ‘to bathe one’s ears’, to or ‘ear bath,’ in Kɛnyaŋ

 colonial-era Batavia House in Fatahillah square, Central Jakarta, in the context of the Jakarta Biennial (JIWA).

-A multi channel composition from field recordings mainly from pure elements
+A multi channel composition from field recordings mainly from

 (water, fire, wind, earth) is configured to use the existing architecture to